Laney College Football Stadium

-Laney College Football Stadium is a multi-purpose stadium located on the Laney College campus in Oakland, California on the former site of Frank Youell Field.
+Laney College Football Stadium is a multi-purpose stadium located on the Laney College campus in Oakland, California, on the former site of Frank Youell Field.
+Also known as Dr. Bill Riley Stadium, the stadium is home to Stan Peters Field.
 It is owned and operated by Laney College and is the home field of the Laney Eagles track & field and football teams, both of which are part of the California Community College Athletic Association (CCCAA).
-The stadium is also the home field of the Oakland Roots SC soccer team of the USL Championship.
+The stadium was also the home field of the Oakland Roots SC soccer team of the USL Championship.
 For Roots games, the pitch is widened using a modular turf system.
 The stadium has room for up to 5,500+ with standing room.